-Year Level Number of Nights Activities and Venue Theme Description Year 3 0 Mudjimba Apex Camp Australia Zoo Beach Games - Caloundra Dinner - St Margaret's Boarding House Exploring the environment the fun way We believe students have the opportunity to play in and explore the natural environment.
-Students will have an opportunity to have fun in the outdoors by taking part in activities including a visit to Australia Zoo, beach games, craft activities and dinner in the Boarding House.
-Year 4 1 Alexandra Headland Bli Bli Aqua Park Alexandra Headland Beach Surf awareness and rock climbing Tenpin bowling at 'Suncity Tenpin' Away with your friends We believe that this experience is a progressive step for the students to become independent individuals.
+Year Level Number of Nights Activities and Venue Theme Description Year 3 0 Australia Zoo Dinner - St Margaret's Boarding House Exploring the environment the fun way We believe students must have the opportunity to play in and explore the natural environment.
+Students will have an opportunity to have fun in the outdoors by taking part in activities, including a visit to Australia Zoo, before returning to St Margaret's for dinner in the boarding house.
+Year 4 1 Alexandra Headland Bli Bli Aqua Park Alexandra Headland Beach Surf awareness and rock climbing Tenpin bowling Away with your friends This experience is a progressive step for the students to become independent individuals.
 The Year 4 camp emphasises personal growth and self-management.
-The students develop confidence, team skills and awareness of the beach environment.
-Year 5 2 Tamborine QCCC (3 days): Team building activities problem solving and initiative games Creative art Rainforest hike Night fire stories School: Leadership activities (2 days) Beginning Leaders The girls are encouraged to take small steps to meet far-reaching challenges, while learning to live in harmony with the environment and other people.
-The girls participate in environment education, team and individual physical challenges.
+The students develop confidence, team skills and an awareness of the beach environment. Î Year 5 2 Tamborine QCCC (3 days): Team building activities problem solving and initiative games Creative art Rainforest hike Night fire stories School: Leadership activities (2 days) Beginning Leaders The girls are encouraged to take small steps to meet far-reaching challenges, while learning to live in harmony with the environment and other people.
+The girls participate in environment education, and team and individual physical challenges.
 This program is also the basis for the leadership program.
 It is important for students to develop a strong sense of the individual as a leader, as well as a deeper understanding of their potential as a team.
 Year 6 3 Canberra with visits to: Electoral Education Centre War Memorial National Museum National Gallery Questacon Australian Institute of Sport Parliament House (New and Old) National Museum and Gallery Portrait Gallery High Court National Capital Exhibition Dinosaur Museum Leadership Today The Year 6 trip offers authentic learning as the students experience their classroom learning in context.
 A strong component of this trip is to engender the students' role in the community and gain an understanding of their citizenship in the democratic process.
+TE COM All Land